kschweiger/TDDIntroduction/markdown/Getting_started.md

 # 1. Getting started

 ## Concept
-The main propose of following a test-driven devepment schema is to esure good code quality and to get code that is well maintainable.
+The main propose of following a test-driven devepment schema is to esure good code quality and to get code that is stable, predictable and well maintainable.
 This is accomplished by:

 1. Enusing all code works as intendet
-2. Folloing the test-driven approach generally leads to better factorized code
+2. Factorized code is a side product when following the test-driven approach

-The value of 1. is instantly clear, since testing a function does exactly this.
-Just that in a test-driven apprach this is done on a much more systematic level than just testing the code after writing it is.
-In additon this systematic approach leads to a situation, where changes in some different part of the code that effect other functions are immediatly noticable.
+The value of 1. is instantly clear.
+Since testing a function does exactly this, only that in a test-driven apprach this is done on a much more systematic level than just testing the code after writing it is.
+In additon this systematic approach leads to a situation, where changes in some part of the code that effect other functions are immediatly noticable.
 The second item is less clear immediatly.
-The argument here is that writing testing is much easier (or even only possible) if the code factorizes functions in a meaning full way.
+The argument here is that writing testing is much easier (or even possible) if the code factorizes functions in a meaning full way.

 An important additional concept is, to write the test before writing the function to be tested!